AndyVSP/INFS_691_BookRecommender/README.md

-# INFS_691_Book_Recommender
+# Book_Recommender
- Book Recommender created as the final assignment for INFS 691
+ Book Recommender created as an assignment for an intro to programming class.